 In addition, often we sweep the interpolation weight between the E2E and LM models on a held-out set.
-This step introduces additional tuning cost for complex systems, and it is desirable to avoid this cost by learning the fusion weights in a data-dependent manner.
+This step introduces additional tuning cost for complex systems (e.g., multi-lang models), and it is desirable to avoid this cost by learning the fusion weights in a data-dependent manner.

 In this paper, we look to bridge the training versus inference gap, by incorporating LMs into the E2E objective during training.
 This is challenging to do during MLE training, since the E2E model is trained against ground-truth labels, different than how LMs are incorporated during inference.
 In contrast, during MWER training~\cite{prabhavalkar2018,WengYuCuiEtAl20minimum,GuoTiwariDroppoEtAl20Efficient,LuMengKandaEtAl20Minimum,MengWuKandaEtAl21minimum}, we run the E2E model in beam search mode, which matches inference.
 Thus, it is easy to fuse scores from LMs into this beam search for training the E2E model, as well as training properly parameterized fusion weights.
 We call this technique LM-aware MWER training.